precice/python-bindings/README.md

 ## Old versioning scheme

 Bindings versions up to `v3.0.0.0` have four digits, where the first three digits are the supported preCICE version, and the fourth digit is the bindings version.
 Example: `v2.0.0.1` and `v2.0.0.2` of the bindings represent versions `1` and `2` of the bindings that are compatible with preCICE `v2.0.0`.
+We dropped the third digit of the preCICE version as bugfix releases are always compatible and do not impact the bindings.
+The new three digit format is now consistent with other preCICE bindings.

 ## Contributors